-Glass gamble comes off as Armagh pay the penalty
+'Glass gamble comes off as Armagh pay the penalty'

 "It was just a case of two heavyweights going at it today.
 That's why I love Ulster football and I don't want it to go away because it's extra special."

-As for Derry's team's difficult build-up to Sunday's game with assistant boss Ciaran Meenagh in charge at Clones after Rory Gallagher's decision to step back from the role, Glass insisted that the squad had been able to maintain focus.
+As for the Derry's team's difficult build-up to Sunday's game with assistant boss Ciaran Meenagh in charge at Clones after Rory Gallagher's decision to step back from the role, Glass insisted that the squad had been able to maintain focus.

-"We have mature leaders in [Brendan] Rogers and Chrissy [McKaigue and Benny Heron and myself and Shane [McGuigan] and we kept things as normal as possible.
+"We have mature leaders in [Brendan] Rogers and Chrissy [McKaigue] and Benny Heron and myself and Shane [McGuigan] and we kept things as normal as possible.
 We had done the hard work."

 McGuigan football's 'best forward at the moment'